Sitecore/jss/docs/data/routes/docs/client-frameworks/angular/angular-tips/en.md

 export class AppComponentsModule { }
 ```

 You can also load multiple components from one module.
-This will improve code splitting of your application and will reduce the calls which need to be made for loading application resources.
+This will improve code splitting of your application and will reduce the calls which need to be made for loading application resources by bundling components into loadable groups.

+> NOTE: multiple component loading is not compatible with the default code generation.
+You'll need to turn off code generation and maintain `app-components.module.ts` manually to use this technique.

 For lazy-loading with multiple components you need to register two or more components with `JssModule.forChild()` method into lazy-loading module.
 You need to provide component name and component type.